 The yield purchasing power view shows something altogether different.

 Below are links to articles I have written about Yield Purchasing Power.
-I also gave a talk about it, in fall 2016 at the American Institute for Economic Research, which was recorded on video.
+I also gave a presentation on it, at the American Institute for Economic Research.
+You can view the video below.

 Yield Purchasing Power Chart